RashidHasan/RashidHasan/README.md

 - Bachelor's degree in Software Engineering taught by the `British Pearson BTEC system`, from the Abdul AzizAl Ghurair School of Advanced Computing (ASAC) affiliated with Luminus Technical University.

-- I’m currently studing `Frontend Development`
+- I’m currently studying `Frontend Development`

 - How to reach me `rashedhassan393@gmail.com`